 Jenna Quinn has been an activist for 14 years going back to the age of 17 when she was approached by the Dallas Morning News about featuring her story.
 This was paramount in her decision to speak out as a victor and not a victim.

-With a master’s degree in communication studies, she is a sought-after speaker who has traveled nationwide, sharing her unique and inspiring story with legislatures, law-enforcement, abuse-prevention groups, schools, communities of faith, nonprofit organizations, and the general public for over twelve years.
+With a master’s degree in communication studies, she has reached international audiences, sharing her unique and inspiring story with legislatures, law-enforcement, abuse-prevention groups, schools, communities of faith, nonprofit organizations, and the general public for over fourteen years.
 She has participated in both local and national radio, television, and news programs, and she has dedicated her life to preventing child sexual abuse through education and legislation.

 She moved into political action in 2007, reaching out to Texas legislators about the need for schools to adopt age-appropriate curriculum on child sexual abuse.
 Texas Representative Tan Parker championed what is now known as Jenna’s Law in May 2009.
 Jenna’s Law passed the state senate unanimously making it the first child sexual abuse prevention law in the U.S named after a survivor mandating K-12 trainings for students and school staff.
 Jenna’s Law also addresses other forms of maltreatment.
 Moreover, Jenna’s Law was expanded to incorporate child care centers, foster care centers, child placing agencies, and universities.
 She also required accountability of the law through the Texas Education Code 38.0041.
 Again, in 2017 Jenna’s Law was recently amended to include sex trafficking prevention in schools.
 Since Jenna’s Law passed in 2009, over half the country has followed suite adopting a form of Jenna’s Law.